l-ramirez-lopez/resemble/README.md

 * _Soil spectroscopy_

 ## News
+* 2014-10: A pre-release of the version 1.1.3 of the package is already available at this website.
+We hope it will be available at CRAN very soon!
 * 2014-06: Check  [this video](https://www.youtube.com/watch?v=7sCIEeNehgE&feature=youtu.be) where a renowned NIR scientist talks about local calibrations.
 * 2014-04: A short note on the resemble and prospectr packages was published in [this newsletter](www.pedometrics.org/Pedometron/Pedometron34.pdf).
 There we provide some examples on representative subset selection and on how to reproduce the LOCAL and spectrum-based learner algorithms.
 In those examples the dataset of the Chemometric challenge of 'Chimiométrie 2006' (included in the prospectr package) is used.
 * 2014-03: The package was released on CRAN!